-The YI Compact Dash Cam provides 1080p wisuals at 30 fps with a 130° wide-angle lens.
+YI Nightscape Dash Cam provides 1080p visuals at 30 fps with a 140° wide-angle lens.
 The f/2.0 large aperture allows for good night vision as well as good daytime image quality.
-This is the cheapest camera on this list coming in at under $50.
 Like this list suggests, this camera also has a WiFi connection and app, which is surprising when you consider the price.
-Additionally, this camera has a 2.7” screen display on the camera to watch video playback immediately.
+Additionally, this camera has a 2.4” screen display on the camera to watch video playback immediately.
 It has a cooling design to keep the camera working in hot temperatures and climates and makes the camera last longer.

 Customers are very happy with this camera.
 The video quality is worth the money and exceeds expectations and it is very easy to setup and control using the user interface.
 It is important to note that license plate numbers are a bit hard to read with this camera but it still has pretty decent image quality, especially for the price.
 The WiFi and app are also well worth the price but are a bit slow, especially when transferring videos from the dash camera to the phone.
 This is one of the cheapest cameras on the market today and it holds up surprisingly well.
 It is a set up and forget type of camera that allows for minimal interaction with the camera if desired.
 There’s no new ground covered but it’s a cheap option that meets basic needs and provides peace of mind.

-The Rexing V1 can record up to 4K video at 24 fps.
+The Rexing V1-4K Ultra can record up to 4K video at 24 fps.
 That’s the highest resolution option but it also has an option for 30 or even 60fps at full HD, or 1080p.
 It has a 170° angle lens and WDR to further improve the visuals.
 The camera also has a WiFi connection to transfer videos to your phone and share them.
-Unlike most dash cameras that don’t provide SD cards with the camera, this package provides a 16GB SD card.

-The Rexing V1 seems to be a product that has greatly improved over time.
-The third generation has improved video quality over the previous generations.
+The Rexing V1 series seems to be a dash cam line that has greatly improved over time.
+The third+ generation has improved video quality over the previous generations.
 The menus and operation of them are smooth and straightforward and the WiFi connection works well.
 You can use your phone to turn recording on or off.

 The Thinkware F800 PRO can record 1080p video at 30 fps on both front and rear cameras and has built-in WiFi, GPS, and a parking mode.
 Unlike other cameras on the market, this camera doesn’t have 4K video or a 60fps option.
 Something that makes the Thinkware F800 unique is a cloud feature, but many believe that it works a bit differently than advertised.
 Instead of a cloud like Google Drive where documents and videos can be stored to use on multiple devices, in this context the cloud function refers to connecting a smartphone to the device for remote alerts and live video viewing over the Internet.